dogegoods/Token-Contract/README.md

 ### Certik fixes

-All Safemoon bugs that was described in Certik audit was fixed
+All Safemoon issues and vulnerabilities that was discovered by [Certik](https://www.certik.com/projects/safemoon) was fixed

 ### Other minor fixes